RiseGaming/Takistan-Life-Rules/README.md

 2. Civilians may not participate.
 3. Minimize civilian casualties.
 4. To win: Capture all enemy territory points and contain them within 1500m of their base for 10 minutes.
-5. If you shoot from a safezone, you forfeit safezone protection.
+5. If you shoot from a no kill zone, you forfeit no kill zone protection for 5 minutes.
 6. No war within the first hour of server uptime.
 7. War ends in a draw if unresolved after 2 hours.
 8. No land or rewards granted unless staff declares.